 Our Common Confession

-14 I am hoping to come to you speedily.
-15 But in case I am delayed, I am writing these things to you so that you may know how we are to conduct ourselves6 in the household of God, which is the church of the living God, the pillar and support7 of the truth.
+14 I hope to come to you speedily; 15 however, in case I am delayed, I am writing you these things so that you will know how we all must conduct ourselves6 in the household of God, which is the church of the living God, the pillar and support7 of the truth.
 16 And by common confession, great is the mystery of true piety:8

 He9 was manifested in the flesh,

 Beheld by angels,

 - Lit. into the judgment (condemnation) of the devil

 - Lit. a good testimony from those outside

 - Lit. slanderers

 - Lit. in (the) faith that is in Christ Jesus